In Washington, we are proud to be part of a strong statewide network and a national network of Communities In Schools.

 Communities In Schools began operating in Washington in 1991 at the urging of business and education leaders.
 In the 1990s, schools were increasingly burdened to provide for students’ basic needs outside of the classroom, which impacted the quality of students’ education.
 Communities In Schools offered a coordinated solution that leveraged community partnerships and showed demonstrated success elsewhere in the country.
 With support from major employers, Communities In Schools took root along the I-5 corridor and has since taken off in communities across the state.

 Our Washington network includes the state office and 11 independent, local affiliates serving these communities: Benton-Franklin, Federal Way-Highline, Kent, Lakewood, North Central Washington, Peninsula, Puyallup, Renton-Tukwila, Seattle, Spokane County, Tacoma and Whatcom-Skagit.
 The state office is also incubating a developing affiliate in North Central Washington.
+In fall 2021, the state office will be launching affiliates and CIS programs in Yakima, Walla Walla, and rural eastern and central Washington.

 About the State Office